The integral of a function fx between the points a and b is denoted by

 Upper Sum: any point xi such that fxi is maximal

-Adjust the number of rectangles used to approximate the area under the curve.
+Adjust the number of trapezoids used to approximate the area under the curve.

 Download Help Document